-- The shape of the magnetic coil: Deep TMS uses an H-coil, while rTMS uses a figure-8 coil.
+- The shape of the magnetic coil: Deep TMS uses an H-coil, while rTMS uses an infinity coil (shaped like the infinity symbol).

 dTMS OCD Treatment

-Though we do not use the BrainsWay device (keep reading to learn why), its 2018 FDA approval for the treatment of OCD is a big step in the right direction toward making TMS more accessible to patients with conditions like PTSD, anxiety, or traumatic brain injury.
+The 2018 FDA approval of Deep TMS for the treatment of OCD is a big step in the right direction toward making TMS more accessible to patients with conditions like PTSD, anxiety, or traumatic brain injury.